Prince William’s wife Kate in hospital in labor

 She was accompanied by William, their Kensington Palace home said in a statement.
 The hospital is a mile (less than two kilometers) from the palace.

-“Her Royal Highness The Duchess of Cambridge was admitted to St. Mary’s Hospital, Paddington, London earlier this morning in the early stages of labour,” the statement said.
+“Her Royal Highness The Duchess of Cambridge was admitted to St. Mary’s Hospital, Paddington, London earlier this morning in the early stages of labor,” the statement said.

 “The Duchess traveled by car from Kensington Palace to the Lindo Wing at St. Mary’s Hospital with The Duke of Cambridge.”